 Step 2: Put your game face on

 When people know what to expect, they tend to lose interest.
 Because daily stand-ups are routine by nature, you need to vary the routine in order to keep people engaged.
 For example, if your typical stand-up agenda includes going around the room clockwise and hearing from each person, think about putting everyone’s name in a hat and drawing to see who goes next.
-You can even make it more interesting by giving out prizes, such as a Starbucks gift card or some other tchotchke for the “last one standing” (last name picked).
+You can even make it more interesting by giving out prizes, such as a Starbucks gift card or some other tchotchke for the “last one standing” (the last name picked).
 You may even want to take a note from “The Pee-Wee Herman Show” and have a daily secret word to keep people listening closely.

 Step 3: Three Questions

 Scrum-style stand-ups convene daily to re-plan in-progress development.
 Though it may not be practical to limit all discussion to these three questions, the objective is to create a new sprint plan within the time box (less than 15 minutes), while deferring discussions about impediments until after the event is complete.
-Team members briefly (a maximum of one minute per team member) address three questions as input to this planning:
+Team members briefly (a maximum of one minute per team member) address three questions as the input to this planning:

 - What did I do yesterday (last meeting) that helped the development team meet the sprint goal?